rudymohammadbali/Whisper-Transcriber/README.md

 ###

-<p align="center">Modern Desktop Application that have tools for audio/video text recognition and many other cool utilities.</p>
+<p align="center">Modern Desktop Application offering a suite of tools for audio/video text recognition and a variety of other useful utilities.</p>

 ###